FuzionView/FV-Docs/source/DataProvider.rst

 Data Provider Dashboard
 ========================

 The Data Provider Dashboard is the Operational Interface for all Data Providers.
+From the Dashboard, you will be able to see a list or a map of all your tickets.

 Ticket List
 ------------